dvkch/Backlit/Pods/SYKit/README.md

 ####NSObject+SYKit

-Adds to methods to work with swizzling object methods and executing a block on a specific `NSThread`
+Adds to methods to work with swizzling object methods, executing a block on a specific `NSThread` and obtaining a class name as `NSString` easily.

 	@interface NSObject (SYKit)